 We tested how steep of a hill the board could make it up to determine scores for this metric.
 The Genesis did not fare well, earning a 2 out of 10.
 Essentially, if you live somewhere hilly, you should seriously consider a different model.
 This board struggled with about a 3.5% grade in our tests, a laughably tiny hill.
 At least in our tests, this board didn't even come close to its claimed hill climbing ability.

 This board's score improved for the build metric, but not by much, meriting a measly 3 out of 10.
 This board weighed in at 16.7 lbs, which isn't too bad, but it was so awkwardly weighted that it made it seem heavier when carrying it.
 The remote felt a little cheap, but the board was of about average responsiveness, when it was working.

 As mentioned above, we were plagued with connectivity issues throughout testing, and had to send the board back to the manufacturer.
 However, they did replace the board at no cost and pay for shipping.
 Unfortunately, this process was a bit of a fiasco for us, as it proved very difficult to contact them via email to coordinate shipping it back.
 This model did not state that it had regenerative braking.

 The Genesis continued a trend, earning a 2 out of 10 for its braking capabilities.
 We conducted two distinct tests for this metric: controlling descent speed on a hill, as well as stopping quickly on flat ground.
 We found the brakes to be essentially non-existent on any sort of slope, with the board continuing to accelerate down a 5% grade with the brakes fully engaged.
-The braking was smooth on flat ground, but it had some of the longest stopping distances of the group, the average you can see in the chart below.
+The braking was smooth on flat ground, but it had some of the longest stopping distances of the group.

 While this board does have an attractively low price, it also corresponds to an exceedingly low score.
 You get what you pay for — not much of a bargain.